 Care should be taken when weaning/discontinuing prednisolone in those on long term therapy or likely to experience a disease flare before biologic or oral JAKi therapy can be initiated - where adrenal insufficiency is suspected and withdrawal of glucocorticoid therapy is being considered refer to local guidance/endocrinology opinion.:

-Approval date: July 2023 Review date: July 2025 (or sooner if evidence or practice changes) Not to be used for commercial or marketing purposes.
+Original approval date: July 2023.
+Last reviewed/approved March 2025 Next Review date: March 2027 (or sooner if evidence or practice changes)

+Not to be used for commercial or marketing purposes.
 Strictly for use within the NHS